Probate

 Losing a loved one can be traumatic and extremely stressful.
 After a loved one dies, surviving family members often face difficult financial decisions.
 Setting up an estate plan early can save your surviving loved ones significant mental, emotional, and financial difficulty upon your passing.
 Nonetheless, probate issues can arise even with a comprehensive estate plan in place if assets are not properly transferred into a trust.

 The California probate process can be time-consuming and expensive.
-At The Law Offices of Daniel Hunt, our probate attorneys have successfully advocated on behalf of many clients in a variety of probate issues.
+At The Law Offices of Daniel A. Hunt, our probate attorneys have successfully advocated on behalf of many clients in a variety of probate issues.
 With decades of experience in Probate Law, founding attorney Daniel A. Hunt is a California State Bar Certified Legal Specialist in Estate Planning, Trust & Probate Law.
 To learn how we can help you with your probate issue, contact our Sacramento probate law firm today.

 The probate process can be overwhelming and confusing.
 Finding an experienced probate attorney to guide you through this process is essential.
 Knowledgeable legal counsel becomes even more critical when a party contests the will or other probate challenges arise.
 Common legal issues in California Probate Law include: